How are digital payment systems shaping Nepal’s cashless future?

 The Slow Rise of AI in the Banking Sector: Challenges and Opportunities

-As we are getting more technology exposure here in Nepal, a lot of new methods and changes have been seen in multiple, but not quite much in the banking sector.
+As we are getting more technology exposure here in Nepal, a lot of new methods and changes have been seen in multiple.
+But not quite much in the banking sector.
 As smartphones are now available almost all over the country, it is no surprise that Artificial Intelligence is also starting to pop here.
 However, like technology, Nepal’s banking sector has been slower compared to other sectors.
-Banks in Nepal, while modernizing and adopting new techniques, are still hesitant to fully accept AI mainly due to the terms of infrastructure regulation, and trust.
+Banks in Nepal, while modernizing and adopting new techniques, are still hesitant to fully accept AI.
+This is mainly due to the terms of infrastructure regulation, and trust.

-But as Nepal’s financial services sector continues to evolve, AI offers multiple services: personalized services, smarter risk management, and more secure transaction processes.
-So let’s see and explore why the banking sector is slow in this trend, what opportunity this technology holds, and how we can benefit from this system.
+But as Nepal’s financial services sector continues to evolve, AI offers multiple services: personalized services and many more.
+It also offers smarter risk management and more secure transaction processes.
+So let’s see and explore why the banking sector is slow in this trend.
+Similarly, let’s explore what opportunity this technology holds, and how we can benefit from this system.

 The Challenge of AI Adoption in Nepal’s Banking Sector